pragmint/open-practices/capabilities/generative-organizational-culture.md

 ### Centralized and Decentralized Structures Each Have Trade-Offs

 Both centralized and decentralized organizational structures can be generative.
 However, each structure has distinct strengths and challenges.

 Decentralized structures, where a lot of decision-making happens at lower levels of the organization, enable lower-level managers and developers to use their specialized knowledge, and encourage them to acquire more information.
 However, these structures can lead to misalignment with broader organizational objectives and hinder coordination across divisions.

 Centralized structures, where solutions are generally pre-determined at a higher level, ensure better goal alignment and resource allocation, as well as consistency, but insights are often lost due to communication barriers.

 One structure is not better than the other; the use of one over the other depends on what you're optimizing for.
-An organization may be centralized in some ways (for example, in operational consistency) but decentralized in others (for example, in local responsiveness).
+An organization may be centralized in some ways (for example, in strategic decision-making) but decentralized in others (for example, in technology choice).
 The goal is to achieve balance in your organization's structure by carefully evaluating its needs.

 ### Problem and Skill Matching